ryan-presnell/Portfolio/README.md

-# Portfolio
+# Ryan Presnell's Data Analytics Portfolio
-Some of my data science projects:
+This portfolio contains some of my data analytics projects.

 ## Sports